How To Learn To Love Yourself Again

 - Are compassionate with yourself.

-So, what happens when you start loving yourself again?
+what happens when you learn how to love yourself again

 - Acceptance of yourself

 - Ability to pinpoint stressors and rejuvenate when needed